googleanalytics/ga4-tutorials/tutorials/3-custom-events/README.md

-# GA4 Tutorial Series - Custom Events
+# GA Tutorial Series - Custom Events

 This folder contains the code used in the
 [Custom Events tutorial video](https://youtu.be/QmEOPuJr05w) on YouTube